What is Swing Trading?

 Swing Trading Strategies

 Swing traders use technical analysis to decide when to buy and sell positions.
-Examples of swing trading strategies include:
+Examples of trading strategies include:

 I have always thought of myself as a writer, but I began my career as a data operator with a large fintech firm.
 This position proved invaluable for learning how banks and other financial institutions operate.
 Daily correspondence with banking experts gave me insight into the systems and policies that power the economy.
 When I got the chance to translate my experience into words, I gladly joined the smart, enthusiastic Fortunly team.